Mehmetabaci1995/html-element-mapreduce/README.md

 on SJSU_premier.
 This is probably something we can fix with additional parameters.
 As long as it works in your development space, it is not a pressing issue.
 Regardless, it is worth pointing out as it may effect you if you are on campus.

+Talanda: Still having issues at home when trying to get the results file to not be blank.